 Luke is recognised as a "next generation lawyer" by Legal 500 Asia Pacific 2018.

-Luke has advised:
+Luke has advised clients on: